 Human brains process heaps of illogical data ranging from emotions and symbols to dreams and language.
 If you decide that a logical course of action is the best, no wonder, you don't feel creatively stimulated.
-Logic stifles creativity and blinds you to essential insights from different kinds of analyses, from consumer groups to market.
+Logic stifles creativity (unless, of course, you're asking logic questions) and blinds you to essential insights from different kinds of analyses, from consumer groups to market.

 2. You choose the first solution

 This is a habit which never motivates you to play with alternative ideas, efficiently killing any creative bone in your body.
 Finding one solution is considered by creatives only the beginning of a long process.
 However, for many people, it's the end of it.

 When you go with your first idea, you're not creating – you're just recalling.
 You're settling, not pushing your vision forward.
 Most of the time, you'll find that it may work to your expectations – unfortunately, it doesn't make you a creative person, making you far less efficient during those moments when creativity is what you are aiming at.